 The course highlights the principles that unify the subject and seeks to examine them through their application to chemical situations.
-The linear assessment structure means that learners are tested at the end of the two-year course, allowing them to rationalise and relate the facts they learn to the wider subject.
+The linear assessment structure means that learners are tested at the end of the two-year course, allowing them to rationalise and relate the facts they learn to the wider subject providing a very solid foundation from which to transfer to further study with confidence.